IAG-MMDC/MO-IT103-Group-21/README.md

-# Team Details:
+# Team Details

-Jam Rosales
+- Jam Rosales

-Isabelle Gallardo
+- Isabelle Gallardo

-Kristel Austria
+- Kristel Austria

-# Program Details:
+---

-MotorPH Employee App
+# MotorPH Employee App

 ## Project Overview

-The MotorPH Employee App is a Java desktop application developed using Java Swing in NetBeans.
-It provides a file-based employee management and payroll processing system for MotorPH.
-Employee and attendance records are stored in CSV files, allowing the application to manage data without requiring a database.
+The MotorPH Employee App is a Java desktop application developed using Java Swing and Apache NetBeans.
+The system provides a file-based employee management and payroll processing solution for MotorPH.
+Employee and attendance information is stored using CSV files, eliminating the need for a database while allowing efficient management of employee records and payroll information.

-The project was developed as part of the MotorPH Payroll System activities and includes employee record management, payroll computation, payroll summary generation, and CSV export functionality.
+The application supports employee management, payroll processing, payroll summary generation, and payroll summary export to CSV.

 ---